stastnypremysl/lsql-csv/README.md

     Petra,23
     Karel,25

-The command can be also written as
+The command can also be written as

     lsql-csv -n 'people.csv, &1.{1,2}'
     lsql-csv -n 'people.csv, &1.{1..2}'

-The output will be in the both cases still the same.
+The output will be in both cases still the same.

 #### Simple join